JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ```
 ![arc](assets/figures/intersection_line_circle.png)

-`intersection2circles()` finds the area of the intersection of two circles.
+`intersection2circles()` finds the area of the intersection of two circles, and `intersectioncirclecircle() finds the points where they cross.

 This example shows the areas of two circles, and the area of their intersection.

 ```@example
 using Luxor # hide